 Interviewing is often just as stressful for the interviewer as it is for the job seeker.
-Knowing the different types of interviews, and why and when they are successful, can help make your interviews more comfortable for both parties.
-Organizations frequently try to come up with their own style for interviews.
-They have a perception about what interviewing can accomplish.
-Because of this practice, people who are looking for a job find the inconsistency in interviews, from organization to organization, hard and extremely stressful.
+If you understand the different types of interviews, including why and when they're successful, you can make your interviews more comfortable for both parties.

-Interviews divide into two categories: the screening interview and the hiring or selection interview.
-Screening interviews are used to qualify a candidate before he or she meets with a hiring manager for possible selection and serve to weed out candidates for a single job opportunity.
-These interviews are usually quick, efficient and low-cost strategies that result in a short list of qualified candidates.
+Interviews fall into two categories: the screening interview and the hiring or selection interview.
+Screening interviews qualify a candidate before he meets with a hiring manager for possible selection and serve to weed out candidates.
+They're usually quick, efficient and low-cost strategies that result in a short list of qualified candidates.
 The hiring or selection interview can take on many different forms.

-If invited to a face to face screening interview, it will usually be with a third party recruiter or someone from the Human Resources department.
-These are considered the gatekeepers for a company.
-They are typically experienced and professional interviewers who are skilled at interviewing and screening candidates.
+A third-party recruiter or someone from the Human Resources department usually conducts screening interviews.
+These experienced and professional interviewers are skilled at interviewing and screening candidates.

-These interviewers should be effective at judging character, intelligence, and if the candidate is a good fit for the company culture.
+They should be effective at judging character and intelligence and determining if the candidate is a good fit for the company culture.
 They also should be good at identifying potential red flags or problem areas in the candidate's work background and general qualifications.
 Some interview questions relate to ethics.
-Examples of screening interviews include the telephone interview, the computer interview, the video conference interview and the structured interview.
+Examples of screening interviews include the telephone interview, the computer interview, and the video conference interview.

-The telephone interview is the most common way to perform an initial screening interview.
+The telephone interview is the most common way to perform an initial screening.
 This helps the interviewer and the candidate get a general sense if they are mutually interested in pursuing a discussion beyond the first interview.
-This type of interviewing also saves time and money.
-They may be tape recorded for the review of other interviewers.
-The goal, for the candidate during the phone interview,is to arrange a face to face meeting.
+Telephone interviews also save time and money.
+The interviews may be tape-recorded for the review of other interviewers.
+During a phone interview, the candidate's goal is to arrange a face-to-face meeting.

-The computer interview involves answering a series of multiple-choice questions for a potential job interview or simply for the submission of a resume.
+The computer interview involves answering a series of multiple-choice questions for a potential job interview or simply submitting a resume.
 Some of these interviews are done through the telephone or by accessing a website.
-One type is done by pushing the appropriate buttons on the telephone for the answer you are submitting.
-Wal-Mart uses this method for screening cashiers, stockers, and customer service representatives.
+Candidates might be asked to push appropriate buttons on a telephone to answer questions, or they might undertake the interview online.

-This is the traditional interview in which candidates meet with employersin person, one-on-one.
-Each candidate is given a somewhat unique interview.
-It can be loosely structured.
+This is the traditional interview where candidates meet with employers in person, one-on-one.
 Both the candidate and employer usually walk away from this interview with a sense of whether or not the fit is right.

-In sequential interviews, the candidate meets with one or more interviewers on a one-on-one basis.
-This is done over the course of several days, weeks or even months.
-Each interview is supposed to move a candidate progressively towards learning more details about the position, the company, and hopefully, a job offer.
-An example of this type of interviewing occurred when I interviewed for the Business Manager's position at Northeastern State University.
-I went to eight different interviews over a period of three months.
+In a sequential interview, the candidate meets with one or more interviewers on a one-on-one basis over the course of several days, weeks, or even months.
+Each interview is intended to move a candidate progressively towards learning more details about the position, the company, and hopefully, a job offer.

-This type of interview can be overwhelming for a candidate.
-The candidate needs to understand the dynamics the interviewer establishes and determine the rules of the game.
-He needs to avoid overt power conflicts, as they make the candidate look uncooperative and immature.
+This type of interview can be overwhelming for a candidate, who needs to understand the dynamics the interviewer establishes and determine the rules of the game.
+He must avoid overt power conflicts, as they make the candidate look uncooperative and immature.
 The interviewee needs to treat other candidates with respect while exerting influence over them.
-Simultaneously, he needs to keep his eyes on the interviewer so that he does not miss important cues.
+Simultaneously, he needs to keep his eyes on the interviewer so he doesn't miss important cues.

 Situation or Performance Interview

-In situation or performance interviews, candidates may be asked to role play one of the job functions.
-This is done to assess specific skills.
-Candidates can be given a specific, hypothetical situation or problem.
-They are asked how they would handle it or to describe a potential solution.
-This can prove to be difficult if the interviewer does not provide enough information in order for the candidate to recommend a solution or a course of action.
-This type of interview is used to select candidates for a job opening for Customer Service Representative in a department or discount store.
+In situation or performance interviews, candidates may be asked to role-play one of the job functions to assess specific skills.
+After being given a specific, hypothetical situation or problem, they're asked how they'd handle it or to describe a potential solution.
+This can be difficult if the interviewer fails to provide enough information for the candidate to recommend a solution or a course of action.
+This type of interview is often used to select candidates for a customer service representative position in a department or discount store.

 Audition interviews work well for positions in which companies want to see a candidate in action before they make a hiring decision.
-Interviewers may take the candidate through a simulation or brief exercise in order to evaluate the candidate's skills.
-This allows a candidate to demonstrate his/her abilities in interactive ways that are familiar to the candidate.
-The simulations and exercises should give a candidate a simplified sense of what the applied for position requires.
-This type of interview works well for job openings for computer programmers, trainers, welders, and mechanics.
+Interviewers may take the candidate through a simulation or brief exercise to evaluate the candidate's skills.
+This allows a candidate to demonstrate his abilities in interactive ways familiar to the candidate.
+This type of interview works well for computer programmers, trainers, welders, and mechanics.

-A stress interview is generally intended to put the candidate under stress and assess their reactions under pressure or in difficult situations.
+A stress interview is generally intended to put the candidate under stress and assess her reactions under pressure or in difficult situations.
 A candidate may be held in the waiting room for an hour before the interviewer greets her.
 The candidate may face long silences or cold stares.
-The interviewer may openly challengethe interviewee's beliefs or judgement.
+The interviewer may openly challenge the interviewee's beliefs or judgment.

-They may ask the candidate to perform an impossible task on the fly, such as, convincing the interviewer to exchange shoes with the candidate.
-Insults, rudeness and miscommunication are very common.
-All of this is supposed to be designed to see whether or not the candidate has what it takes to withstand the company culture, the company's clients or any other possible stress.
+The candidate may also be asked to perform an impossible task on the fly, such as convincing the interviewer to exchange shoes with the candidate.
+Insults, rudeness, and miscommunication are very common.
+All of this is supposed to be designed to see whether or not the candidate has what it takes to withstand the company culture, the company's clients, or any other possible stress.

 Many companies are increasingly using the behavioral interview.
-They use a candidate's previous behavior to indicate their future performance.
-Depending on the responsibilities of the position and the working conditions, a candidate may be asked to describe a situation that required problem solving skills, adaptability, leadership, conflict resolution, multi-tasking, initiative or stress management.
-The interviewer wants to know how the candidate handled these types of situations.
-There are several types of behavioral interviews.
+Depending on the responsibilities of the position and the working conditions, a candidate may be asked to describe a situation that requires problem-solving skills, adaptability, leadership, conflict resolution, multi-tasking, initiative or stress management.
+The interviewer wants to know how the candidate handles these types of situations to indicate future performance.
+There are several types of behavioral interviews:

-- Structured interview with layered questions: skilled interviewers commonly use this.
-They ask a series of behavioral questions and non-behavioral questions.
+- Structured interview with layered questions: Skilled interviewers commonly use this, asking a series of behavioral questions and non-behavioral questions.
 The questions often overlap and are designed to gather information about each of the major employer concerns.

 - Informal interview: This type is casual and relaxed.
 It is intended to get the candidate talking and too friendly.
-The candidate may reveal more information than they might otherwise.
-As you know, too much information, too soon, can eliminate you from the candidate pool.
+The candidate may reveal more information than he might otherwise.
+Too much information, too soon, can eliminate him.

-- Assessment Instruments/Testing: Various types of tests are used to determine if a candidate is a good fit for the company.
-These types of testing may be used.
+- Assessment instruments/testing: Various types of tests are used to determine if a candidate is a good fit for the company.
 Personality inventories assess personality types.
 Aptitude inventories assess aptitudes in certain skill areas.
 Interest inventories assess interests in various occupational categories.
 Combination instruments can be a combination of any of these.

-- Combination interview: This type of interview combines two or more types of interviews.
-This could occur within the same interview, on subsequent interviews or both.
+- Combination interview: This type of interview combines two or more types of the above interviews.
+This could occur within the same interview, on subsequent interviews, or both.

 Directive or Structured Style Interview

 In a directive or structured interview, the interviewer has a clear agenda and follows it unflinchingly.
 Companies use this rigid format to ensure parity between interviews.
-Interviewers ask each candidate the same series of questions so that they can compare the results.
-Candidates sometimes feel that they are being steamrolled.
+Interviewers ask each candidate the same series of questions so they can compare the results.

-They want to know if a candidate's skills balance the needs of the company and whether or not the candidate can get along with other workers.
+They want to know if a candidate's skills balance the needs of the company and whether the candidate can get along with other workers.
 Candidates should use this opportunity to gain as much information about the company as they can.
-Each interviewer has a different function in the company and have their own perspective about the company.
+Each interviewer has a different function in the company with a unique perspective about the business.

 Meandering Style Interview

-The meal time interview is used to determine what a candidate is like in a social setting.
-But, interviewing over a meal can be a candidate's worst nightmare or challenge.
-The interviewers want to not only know how you handle a fork but how you treat your host, any guests and the serving staff.
+The mealtime interview is used to determine what a candidate is like in a social setting.
+But interviewing over a meal can be a candidate's worst nightmare or challenge.
+The interviewers want to not only know how you handle a fork but how you treat your host, any guests, and the serving staff.
 A candidate must take cues from the interviewer and always remember she is the guest.
 The applicant should sit after her host, display proper etiquette, and thank the host for his time.

 Companies bring candidates back for second and sometimes third or fourth follow-up interviews.
-There are a number of reasons for this.
-Sometimes they just want to confirm that you are their ideal candidate.
-Sometimes they are having a difficult time deciding between a short-list of candidates.
+Sometimes they just want to confirm you're their ideal candidate.
+Sometimes they're having a difficult time deciding among a short list of candidates.
 Other times, other decision-makers in the company want to gain a sense of who the candidate is before a hiring decision is made.

 Additional interviews may go in a variety of directions.
-When meeting with the same interviewer, a candidate can focus on cementing rapport, understanding where the company is going and how his/her skills mesh with the company vision and their culture.
-Candidates may find themselves negotiating a compensation package.
-Or they may find themselves starting from the beginning with a new interviewer.
+When meeting with the same interviewer, a candidate can focus on cementing rapport, understanding where the company is going and how his skills mesh with the company vision and their culture.
+Candidates may find themselves negotiating a compensation package, or they may end up starting from the beginning with a new interviewer.

-- May miss certain areas of knowledge, skills, and ability;
+- Interviewers may miss certain areas of knowledge, skills, and ability.

-- An interview may stress one area and neglect others;
+- An interviewer may stress one area and neglect others.

-It is imperative that companies find interviewing styles and formats that are beneficial to the needs of both the company and its potential employees.
-If they can accomplish that goal, they can build bench strength and get the right people in the right seats, moving forward on the bus.
+It is imperative that companies find interviewing styles and formats beneficial to the needs of both the company and its potential employees.
+If they can accomplish that goal, they can build bench strength and place the right people in the right positions.

 Nita Wilmott (email@example.com) is currently a full-time student, majoring in Human Resources, at Tulsa Community College in Tulsa, Oklahoma.
 She has previously owned two businesses and worked in many corporations in a variety of industries.